-How Can Botox® Improve Your Vision?
+How Can Botox ® Improve Your Vision?

-Understanding What Botox® Is
+Understanding What Botox ® Is

 Each eye has six muscles – two of which are used to keep your gaze straight by pulling the eye in opposite directions with equal strength.
 When one of these muscles grows weaker or stronger than the other, one of your eyes will be pulled in the opposite direction causing crossed eyes.
-If Botox® is injected into the stronger eye muscle, it relaxes and gives the other eye muscle the opportunity to become equal in strength.
+When injected into the stronger eye muscle, it relaxes and gives the other eye muscle the opportunity to become equal in strength.

-Three Eye Conditions That Botox® Helps
+Three Eye Conditions It Treats

 1. Strabismus (Crossed Eyes)

-As early as 1970, Botox® has proven to be both a safe and successful treatment for altering the position of the eye of patients with crossed eyes.
+As early as 1970, it has proven to be both a safe and successful treatment for altering the position of the eye of patients with crossed eyes.
 Typically, within 24-48 hours, the prescribed injection begins to relax the muscles.
 The greatest muscle weakening usually takes place about two weeks after injection.
 The muscles resume their original functional state after three months due to the muscle’s ability to create new receptors to restores the signal from the nerve to the muscle.

 2. Diplopia (Blurred Vision)

-In some cases of Diplopia (double vision), the use of Botox® is an effective treatment.
+In some cases of Diplopia (double vision), the use of Botox ® is an effective treatment.
 This condition can be present in one eye or both.
 When the condition exists in one eye, it is clinically referred to as monocular diplopia.
 If the condition affects both eyes, it’s referred to as binocular diplopia.

 Your muscles control eye movement and keep the eyes aligned.
 If a muscle in one eye is weak, it doesn’t move in sync with the healthy eye.
 You see double when you look in a direction controlled by the weak muscle.

 A variety of disorders that affect that nerves of the eyes can cause binocular diplopia.
 Your ophthalmologist is trained to detect the cause as well as treat the symptom of double vision.
-Regardless of the cause, Botox® can “rebalance” the muscles of the eyes and correct the double vision.
+Regardless of the cause, Botox ® can “rebalance” the muscles of the eyes and correct the double vision.

-Like the treatment for Strabismus (Crossed Eyes), Botox® is injected into the stronger muscle to relax it, giving the weaker muscle a chance to recover.
+Like the treatment for Strabismus (Crossed Eyes), Botox ® is injected into the stronger muscle to relax it, giving the weaker muscle a chance to recover.